K. S. Makhan

-Personal life

-KS Makhan has been living in Surrey, British Columbia since the early 2000's.
-He was born in Takhar Jatt Sikh family of the village of Shankar in Jalandhar, Punjab, near Nakodar.
-He is married and has two sons named Aykam Singh Takhar and Sajjan Singh Takhar.

 Career

-Makhan is a former Kabbadi player and is known for his contribution to the sport, as well as wrestling.
+Makhan is a former kabaddi player and is known for his contribution to the sport, as well as wrestling.
 He is well known for his motivational songs regarding sports and health such as, Sir Kadhve Record, Daulian Ch Jaan, and Parwah.

 KS Makhan's first album was Numbra Te Dil Milde.
 He has worked with music producer Aman Hayer and musicians Sukhpal Sukh and Atul Sharma.
 His albums include Glassi, Billo, Muskan, Yaar Mastaane, Good Luck Charm, and James Bond.
 His other tracks are "Mitran Di Motor", "Takle", "Gabru Top Da", "Fight", "Talwaaran", "Sitare", "Jatt Warga Yaar", "Band Botle", "Badmaashi", and "Pakka Yaar".
 In 2012, he reached number one with his track "Dil Vich Vas Gayi".
 By the end of 2012, he had gained so much popularity (particularly in the Doaba region) that he had as many as 3 bookings of live music per day.
 In early 2013, he quit music and live performances and only did a handful of music work until 2020 when he made his comeback with the song "Willpower".
 In 2021, his song "Flood Back" gained popularity, allowing him to start performing worldwide again.